show “what there is” i.e. natural features such as rivers, lakes, woods and cultural features such as roads, railways and buildings.

 show the geographical distribution of a particular theme i.e. soil type, vegetation and land use.

 Ordnance Survey have produced a map reading resources to get you started.

 Exeter subscribes to a wide range of online specialist map resources.
-These include topographical maps and thematic maps.
-Key resources are highlighted in the adjacent tabs.
-Go to the A-Z database list.
-Filter the database type field to Maps to see the full list.
+These include contemporary, historical, topographic, thematic maps and more.
+Some content is available in dedicated map collections, whilst some appears within wider archival collections.
+Filter the database type field to Maps in the A-Z database list to see the full list.

 These collections provides extensive online access to contemporary, historical, topographic, thematic maps and more.

 Explore the collections to find the material required:

 This resource brings together manuscript, printed and visual primary source materials for the study of global commodities in world history.
 It provides access to a range of historical world maps and interactive maps on world trade routes.